Blackberry has no immediate plans to crack 'sensitive' China market

 In 2012, Blackberry reportedly allowed the Indian government to read some encrypted communications but not messages from its corporate customers.
 The Indian authorities had said that, after the 2008 militant attacks in Mumbai, they needed access to private messages for law enforcement purposes.

-Chen said he understood the law enforcement argument, but did not want to jeopardize Blackberry's security reputation.
+Chen said he understood the law enforcement argument, but did not want to jeopardise Blackberry's security reputation.
 He said he would not turn over information without a court order.

 "There has got to be a compromise," he said.

-At the same time, Chinese state-owned enterprises, which comprise a large proportion of the Chinese corporate market that Blackberry covets, may be skeptical about data security issues, he added.
+At the same time, Chinese state-owned enterprises, which comprise a large proportion of the Chinese corporate market that Blackberry covets, may be sceptical about data security issues, he added.

 These security concerns, however, will not stop Blackberry from exploring ways to enter "a great market", Chen said.